 How to Play: Each player holds the beginning of the crepe paper in each hand.
 The first to unroll both onto their hands/arms wins.
 Hint- Because this game requires so many rolls of crepe paper, you might make this a two player only game by randomly drawing two students’ names to play.
 Or you could have two adults pair off to play and have the students cheer them on (teacher vs principal, room mom, or aide).

-To make things simple for you, I added them all to one simple download!
+To make things simple for you, I added them all of the minute to win it games for classrooms to one simple free download!
 You can take it to the Dollar Tree as you gather supplies, cut the directions into strips and give them to parent volunteers at each station, and keep everything in one place so it’s easier to stay organized!

 Click HERE to grab this FREEBIE!